Brandon Whipple: COVID-19 pandemic response

+Death threat

-On October 16, 2020, Meredith Dowty, a 59-year-old local musician and retired firefighter, was arrested on suspicion of threatening to kidnap and kill Whipple after he attempted to get his address from another city official.
+On October 16, 2020, Meredith Dowty, a 59-year-old local musician and retired firefighter, was arrested on suspicion of threatening to kidnap and kill Whipple after he attempted to get Whipple's address from another city official.
 He was reportedly frustrated by the city's mask ordinance and other mitigation measures against the COVID-19 pandemic, which prevented him from seeing his mother.
 Whipple, who had been a target of local criticism for passing the ordinance, said he will increase security at his home in response to the alleged threat.
-Dowty could face a charge of criminal threat.